SpeedFusion Configuration

 Bandwidth bonding is the headline capability of SpeedFusion.
 It takes every WAN connection on the device, splits outbound traffic across all of them, and reassembles it at the remote endpoint.
 The aggregate throughput equals the sum of all links, minus a small overhead for the tunnel encapsulation.
 If you have a 50 Mbps fibre line, a 30 Mbps 5G connection and a 20 Mbps Starlink link, your bonded tunnel delivers close to 100 Mbps of usable throughput.

-The bonding algorithm distributes packets intelligently.
-It accounts for the latency and available bandwidth of each link in real time, sending more packets down faster links and fewer down slower ones.
-When a cellular connection drops from 30 Mbps to 8 Mbps because the signal quality has degraded, the algorithm adjusts within seconds.
-No manual intervention is needed.
-The tunnel keeps running, and the throughput adjusts smoothly rather than dropping to zero while a failover event processes.
+The bonding algorithm distributes packets intelligently, accounting for the latency and available bandwidth of each link in real time.
+More packets go down faster links, fewer down slower ones.
+When a cellular connection drops from 30 Mbps to 8 Mbps because signal quality has degraded, the algorithm adjusts within seconds.
+No manual intervention.
+The tunnel keeps running, and throughput adjusts smoothly rather than dropping to zero while a failover event processes.

-We configure bonding with careful attention to the bandwidth allocation weights, the tunnel encryption settings (AES-256 by default, but sometimes reduced to AES-128 or disabled entirely for broadcast applications where throughput matters more than encryption), and the WAN health check intervals.
+Configuration requires careful attention to bandwidth allocation weights, tunnel encryption settings (AES-256 by default, but sometimes reduced to AES-128 or disabled entirely for broadcast applications where throughput matters more than encryption), and WAN health check intervals.
 The health check is critical.
 Set it too aggressively and you generate unnecessary overhead.
 Set it too loosely and the tunnel takes too long to detect a degraded link.
-We typically start with one-second health checks for cellular-heavy deployments and tune from there based on observed behaviour.
+One-second health checks are a good starting point for cellular-heavy deployments; we tune from there based on observed behaviour.

 Bonding requires an endpoint at the far side.
 Traffic from your edge device must terminate somewhere that can receive the SpeedFusion tunnel, unbundle the packets and forward them to the internet or your private network.
 That endpoint can be a physical Peplink device at your data centre, a FusionHub virtual appliance running on AWS, Azure or on-premises infrastructure, or SpeedFusion Cloud, which is Peplink's own hosted bonding endpoint service.
 Each option has trade-offs around cost, latency, control and throughput capacity.
 We help you choose the right one for each deployment.